 If you agree to our proposed plan, then feel free to direct any inquiries to us through email or chat.
 We’re more than happy to take your business to the next level.
 Please reach us at this [email] and [number] for future correspondence.

-It is with immense pleasure that I would like to inform you about the new idea that I have been working on for a long time.
+With immense pleasure, I would like to inform you about the new idea I have been working on for a long time.
 After thorough research, budgeting, and planning, I am ready to present it to you.

-There’s a detailed fact sheet highlighting all factors related to the achievement of the goals in the long term.
+There’s a detailed fact sheet highlighting all factors related to achieving the goals in the long term.

 For the whole project, I would need an investment of about $200,000 to get started with the whole idea and achieve the results within the set timeframe.

-Please let us know about any concerns or questions you have regarding the proposal through chat or email.
+Please let us know your concerns or questions regarding the proposal through chat or email.

 Additional Examples of Proposal Letters for Inspiration